Volkswagen China exec to head sales at GM's Opel

-FRANKFURT General Motors (GM.N) unit Opel appointed a 55-year-old executive from Volkswagen (VOWG_p.DE) to be its new chief of sales and marketing, the company said on Wednesday.
+FRANKFURT, March 28 General Motors unit Opel appointed a 55-year-old executive from Volkswagen to be its new chief of sales and marketing, the company said on Wednesday.

 Alfred Rieck, who was in charge of building up the China business for VW's low-cost Czech brand Skoda, will start his new job effective July 1.